douglasteeple/DIGITS_Traffic_Signs/README.md

 These models will not be discussed further.

-LeNet gave excellent results and will be dicussed in more detail.
+LeNet gave excellent results and will be discussed in more detail.
 LeNet gave an accuracy of almost 100%:

 <img height="480" src="TrafficSignsClassification/LeNet/TrafficSignsLeNetLargegraph.png" style="margin:0px auto;display:block" />